cartonmarkup/cssCarton/README.md

 Lets go back to theory just for a moment and take look on the promised reponsive part of this framework.
 Modern browsers allow you to give the stylesheet a choise how they will handle the styles of your page layout in consideration of the device it is used on.
 Yes, I talk about  [media queries](hhttp://www.w3.org/TR/css3-mediaqueries/).
 Can you imagine what great opportionies where opened if you combine _cells with media queryies?
+Let's take a look

                  Desktop                         Mobile